anttisalonen/progbook/rst/py4.rst

 As you can see, the dot language is fairly simple, at least in this case, and fairly intuitive.

-Here's a bit more complex example of a dot file - it's the source for the graph at the beginning of this subchapter:
+Here's a bit more complex example of a dot file - it's the source for the graph at the beginning of this section:

 .. literalinclude:: ../material/dot/dep2.dot